JoeCastr/Sammy60/README.md

 ## Free case+plate files for HHKB top mount w/brass internal weight
 ## Open source you can make your own, edit your own, profit from the design
 ## Just please credit Stufayew 😊
+## Credit to DeskDaily for the renders and for helping make this case look great

 Screw_north = the longer screws that connect the top and bottom pieces